Introduction to a proposed book

 meteorites), the accretion disc contained all elements present in our Earth.
 While molten

-the heavier elements tended to sink toward the center, but solidification followed soon
+the heavier elements tended to sink toward the center; cooling to temperatures allowing

-enough that Earth’s crust contained significant quantities of the heavy elements,
+solidification followed soon enough that Earth’s crust contained significant quantities of

 Perhaps we should ask the question dealing with the age of Earth: At what point in its